SynVar

 Use-cases

-Protein variant: the change is validated on the reference sequence of the canonical isoform, by default, as retrieved by the NextProt API tool [2].
-The valid variant is then backtranslated into the possible transcript variants, using the back-translator tool from Mutalyzer [3].
-Finally the transcript variant is mapped onto its genomic position (GRCh37 and GRCh38 builds) using VariantValidator [4].
+Protein variant: the change is validated on the reference sequence of the canonical isoform, by default, as retrieved by the UniProt API tool [2].
+The valid variant is then backtranslated into the possible cDNA variants, using the back-translator tool from Mutalyzer [3].
+Finally the cDNA variant is mapped onto its genomic position (GRCh37 and GRCh38 builds) using VariantValidator [4].

-Transcript variant: the variant is validated and mapped onto genome position using VariantValidator.
-It is translated into protein variant using Mutalyzer.
+cDNA variant: the variant is validated and mapped onto genome position using VariantValidator [4], which also translates it into the corresponding protein variant.

-Genomic variant: the variant is validated and converted to the transcript variants using VariantValidator, if not intergenic.
-Transcript variants are translated into protein variants using Mutalyzer.
-If intergenic, only genomic variant synonyms are generated.
+Genomic variant: the variant is validated and converted to the cDNA variants using VariantValidator [4], if not intergenic.
+VariantValidator also provides the translation into protein variants.
+If intergenic, only genomic variant representations are generated.

 dbSNP id: The different genomic variants associated to the dbSNP [5] id are retrieved through the NCBI eutils services.
 The conversion and translation procedure from genomic variant is similar to the one described above.

-COSMIC id: The transcript variant corresponding to the COSMIC id is retrieved through the downloadable COSMIC data [6].
-The genomic mapping and translation of transcript variant is similar to the one described above.
+ClinGen Allele Registry ID: The genomic variant corresponding to the ClinGen Allele Registry ID (CA ID) is retrieved through the ClinGen Allele Registry [6].
+The genomic mapping and translation is similar to the one described above.

 Output

-Results are returned as a list of genomic variants (unique position and change), along with their corresponding transcript and protein variants, grouped by genes and isoforms.
+Results are returned as a list of genomic variants (defined by chromosome, position, reference allele and alternate allele), along with their corresponding cDNA (transcript-based) and protein variants, grouped by genes and isoforms.
 The output is in XML format.
 The main elements are the following:

 Programmatic access